swisspol/XLFacility/README.md

 [![Build Status](https://travis-ci.org/swisspol/XLFacility.svg?branch=master)](https://travis-ci.org/swisspol/XLFacility)

-XLFacility is an elegant and extensive logging facility for OS X & iOS.
+XLFacility, which stands for *Extensive Logging Facility*, is an elegant and powerful logging facility for OS X & iOS.
+It was written from scratch with the following goals in mind:
+* Making it trivial to log messages from anywhere the source code while maintaining app performance
+* Providing several built-in loggers to save log messages to `stderr`, files, databases, remote connections like Telnet, UI overlays and more
+* Customizable logging formats
+* Modern and clean codebase fully taking advantage of the latest Obj-C runtime and Grand Central Dispatch
+* Easy to understand architecture and ability to write write custom loggers in a few lines of code
+* No dependencies on third-party source code
+* Available under a friendly [New BSD License](LICENSE)

 Requirements:
 * OS X 10.7 or later (x86_64)